azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/ChangeGuard/EnvironmentSetupTSGs.md

 		  Set-AzKeyVaultSecret -VaultName $global:KeyVault_Name -Name "aks-sp-pwd" -SecretValue $sp.PasswordCredentials.SecretText
           ```
   - The Service Principal has access to 'get' and 'list': certificates, secrets, keys and storage from the KeyVault
-    - It can be added throught the Portal OR
+    - It can be added through the Portal OR
     - Added using Az CLI:
       - ```
         az keyvault set-policy -n $global:KeyVault_Name --spn $global:AKS_SP_AppId --secret-permissions get list --certificate-permissions get list --key-permissions get list --storage-permissions get list